 Kittitas County conducted the periodic review process consistent with the requirements of RCW 90.58.080 and WAC 173-26-090.
-This SMP was updated as part of a multi-jurisdictional update process with Kittitas County serving as project lead.
-The participating jurisdictions were Kittitas County, the City of Ellensburg, the City of Cle Elum, and the Town of South Cle Elum.
-The participating jurisdictions involved the public throughout the update effort consistent with the Shoreline Management Act (see RCW 90.58.130) and the SMP Guidelines (WAC 173-26-090).
-As project lead, Kittitas County prepared a public participation plan that identified specific objectives, key stakeholders, and timelines for public participation activities.
+Kittitas County prepared a public participation plan that identified specific objectives, key stakeholders, and timelines for public participation activities.